Alcohol Use Triggers and How to Avoid Them?

-According to the findings of a study reported in Addiction, only 43 percent of those who go through an alcohol addiction treatment program can abstain from drinking over the subsequent weeks and months.
+According to the findings, only 43 percent of those who go through an alcohol addiction treatment program can abstain from drinking over the subsequent weeks and months.
 The percentage is even lower (a paltry 21 percent) for those who try to quit drinking but do not undergo a formal treatment process.
 These statistics prove that relapses among treated and untreated alcohol addicts are very common.

-But knowledge is power, and the more you know about alcoholism, treatment, and recovery the better your chances of overcoming your drinking problem.
-You can win the battle against alcohol and remain sober for life if you learn to recognize and avoid the triggers that can provoke a relapse.
+But knowledge is power, and the more one knows about alcoholism, treatment, and recovery the better the chances of overcoming the drinking problem.
+Users can win the battle against alcohol and remain sober for life if they learn how to recognize and avoid the triggers that can provoke a relapse.

 What Are Alcohol Use Triggers?

 Alcohol use triggers are events, people, places, social interactions, situations and emotions that make a recovering alcoholic feel a strong urge to drink.
 For many people who try to quit drinking, yielding to alcohol abuse triggers is what ends their sobriety and puts them back where they started.

 To understand how triggers affect a recovering alcoholic, one must realize that his or her brain functions differently from the brain of a person who is not physically and/or psychologically dependent on alcohol:

 - Chronic alcohol consumption rewires the brain’s risk-reward circuitry, giving it undue influence over an alcoholic’s cognitive faculties.

 - The recovering addict’s brain is literally brainwashed into believing that drinking is the most effective way to deal with problems.

 - A person with a history of alcohol abuse will form a whole new set of behavioral responses, based on a deeply ingrained instinct that tells them drinking is always a rewarding experience.
 As a result, his or her automatic behavioral response to the sight of alcohol is to reach out for that familiar comfort.